hass-agent/HASS.Agent-Documentation/docs/getting-started/installation.md

 ???+ question "I don't want to use the HASS.Agent integration at all"

-    You do not **have** to use the integration however you will lose access to the Media Player and Notification features
+    You don't **have** to use the integration however you will lose access to the Media Player and Notification features.

 After installing HASS.Agent on your PC, follow these steps to install the Home Assistant integration: